📞 Call 631.462.1515

 - Performing the final inspection when construction is completed.

-- Issuing a Certificate of Occupancy when all construction requirements have been met.
+- Issuing a Certificate of Occupancy when all requirements have been met.

-- Maintaining records on all construction within the municipality.
+- Maintaining records on buildings within a municipality.

 - Enforcing regulations and issuing violations when appropriate.